taknight-101/taknight-101.github.io/_posts/2025-08-02-refactoring-theCore.md

 - Communication is everything: I kept the team in the loop and earned trust by proving value incrementally.

+- Automated testing was key:

+  - Unit tests gave me fast feedback while evolving each component.

+  - Integration tests ensured full flow compatibility and correctness.

+  - Without test coverage, safe refactorings like this would not have been possible.

+  - Adopting a test-first mindset not only caught regressions early but helped validate design decisions before they became live.

 ## Conclusion

 If you find yourself in a similar situation, remember: